 Pedigree comics are cherished by today’s comic collectors because of the sense of connection they give to the original owners.
 Today it is relatively easy to collect: internet, wi-fi, search and postal delivery – one need not even leave the couch.
 But for our predecessors who lived in houses half the average size of modern homes (and typically with a multi-generational family) even space to store comics was at a premium.
 World War II paper drives placed added social pressure to dispose of the “waste.”
 Yet a few guys and girls went against convention, holding and protecting their copies to make the hobby possible by saving what otherwise would have been lost to time.
 Hence, we pay our respects to the comic collector pioneers in the form of a pedigree premium.
 And perhaps no pedigree deserves more respect than Okajima.

 Fast forward to 1995 and folks are lined up early outside a small farm home near Fresno California in anticipation of an estate sale.
 Buyers want to get their spot as close to the front of line as possible before the obligatory 10:00 a.m. start time.
 Most are experienced professional antiquers, looking for bargains to sell in their stores – be it furniture, kitchenware or gardening tools.
-Comic dealer Ron Murry and an unknown comic collector are also there for what is rumored to be a large sized stash of comic books.
 When the doors finally open there is an elbow to elbow rush.
-Three individuals quickly find themselves gathered around a shed in the backyard.
+Three pickers quickly find themselves gathered around a shed in the backyard.
 Inside they discover decades old forgotten stacks of comic books neatly wrapped in newspaper.
 Most appear to be in great shape.
-Some, on the bottom of the stacks, display moderate impact of elements and insects.
-Too many comics for one person to grab.
-The three individuals rapidly agree to split the bundles up evenly between them.
-They hurriedly count out and divide the packages and each walk away with approximately 415 comics.
+Some comics, on the bottom of the stacks, display moderate impact of elements and insects.
+There are too many comics for one person to grab.
+The three flea market dealers rapidly agree to split up the bundles evenly between them.
+They hurriedly count out and divide the packages and each walk away with approximately 375 comics.

 Most of the pre-1945 books have “Okajima” written on the front cover.
 The vast majority also include a written date with a number/letter code working in chronological order from 1A to Z, then 2A to Z etc. The scripted fountain pen name, date and code changed to a date stamp on the front of cover between October 1944 and March 1945.
 After that Okajima’s are distinguished by recognizable front cover distributor code pencil marks (usually vertical T or F followed by a number) with the purchase date stamped or written on the back cover.